-The Terms of Use are also detailed in the license global attribute available in each file https://pcmdi.llnl.gov/home/CMIP6/CitationRequirements6-0.html.
+The Terms of Use are also detailed in the license global attribute available in each data file created by the providers https://pcmdi.llnl.gov/home/CMIP6/CitationRequirements6-0.html.
 Further information about this data, including some limitations, can be found via the further_info_url (recorded as a global attribute in this file)[and at <some URL maintained by modeling group>].
 The data producers and data providers make no warranty, either express or implied, including, but not limited to, warranties of merchantability and fitness for a particular purpose.
 All liabilities arising from the supply of the information (including any liability arising in negligence) are excluded to the fullest extent permitted by law."